sonic-net/SONiC/doc/warm-reboot/NSF_Manager_HLD.md

 ### Overview

 SONiC uses [fast-reboot](https://github.com/sonic-net/sonic-utilities/blob/master/scripts/fast-reboot) and [finalize\_warmboot.sh](https://github.com/sonic-net/sonic-buildimage/blob/master/files/image_config/warmboot-finalizer/finalize-warmboot.sh) scripts for warm reboot reconciliation.
 The former script is responsible for preparing the platform and database for reboot and orchestrating switch shutdown.
 The latter script is responsible for monitoring the reconciliation status of a fixed set of switch stack components and eventually removing the warm-boot flag from Redis DB.
-There are multiple drawbacks of using a bash script:

-*   Separate binaries need to be developed for each component to send shutdown related notifications.
-*   The rich set of Redis DB features provided by swss-common library cannot be utilized.
-*  Cannot develop an efficient framework that sends notifications to components and monitors their warm-boot states.
+There are a few areas of improvement in the current warm-boot orchestration framework:

+*   Eliminating sysctl shutdown dependencies: The current shutdown algorithm relies on the container shutdown ordering.
+It shuts down each container sequentially in a pre-defined order and each container shutdown might invoke warm shutdown logic for the applications inside that container.
+This slows down the warm shutdown performance.
-Additionally, the current SONiC warm shutdown algorithm has custom shutdown related notifications for different components that triggers their warm shutdown logic.
-For example, Orchagent uses _freeze_ notification and notifies its ready status via notification channel.
-Syncd uses _pre-shutdown_ and _shutdown_ notifications and notifies its status via Redis DB.
+*   Unified shutdown notifications: The current warm shutdown algorithm sends custom warm shutdown related notifications to different components.
+For example:
+    + Orchagent uses _freeze_ notification and notifies its ready status via notification channel.
+    + Syncd uses _pre-shutdown_ and _shutdown_ notifications and notifies its status via Redis DB.
+    + Some components rely on the container shutdown script or Linux signals (SIGTERM, SIGUSR1 etc.) to perform shutdown related tasks.

 The proposal is to introduce a new component called NSF Manager that will be responsible for both shutdown orchestration and reconciliation monitoring during warm reboot.
 It will leverage Redis DB features provided by swss-common to create a common framework for warm-boot orchestration.
 As a result, there will be a unified framework for warm-boot orchestration for all switch stack components.
+The new warm-boot orchestration will eliminate the container shutdown ordering dependencies, thereby improving warm reboot performance.
 NSF Manager will be an alternative to the existing SONiC warm-boot orchestation scripts and thus both these orchestration frameworks will co-exist in SONiC.
 More details about this are described in the [Backward Compatibility](#backward-compatibility) section.

 ### Requirements

-The current design covers warm reboot orchestration daemon along with the warm shutdown and bootup sequence.
+The current design covers warm reboot orchestration daemon that mainly impacts the **warm shutdown sequence** of the switch stack components; there is no impact to their warm-bootup sequence.
 It also covers the additional warmboot states introduced due to the warm shutdown sequence.
 It does not cover fast reboot.

 ### Architecture Design